Ariel Winter Moves In With Boyfriend Levi Meaden: What The ‘Modern Family’ Star’s Next Mansion Would Look Like

 That said, this potential new home for the couple could appeal to Levi, who’s into cooking because it has a gourmet center island kitchen, sophisticated countertops, a Sub-Zero fridge and a butler’s pantry.
 Although this could be Winter and Meaden’s new home, TMZ sources say the couple hasn’t sealed the deal just yet.
 According to people close to the couple, the lovebirds were merely shopping and haven’t placed a bid on the mansion.

 Winter and Meaden continue to show their love for each other but their romance has been under some scrutiny considering he is almost 10 years older than her.
 But this didn’t stop Ariel from moving forward with their relationship.
-It looks like she’s trying to master this thing called growing up and she has the support of her Modern Family co-stars.
+It looks like she’s trying to master this thing called growing up, and she has the support of her Modern Family co-stars.

 “They definitely treat me like an adult.
 It’s weird for them because we were 10-11 years old when we started and now that we’re all semi adults, it’s different.”